History of the Queensland Police: 2022

 On 11 May, the State Government announced a commission of inquiry to examine policing responses to domestic and family violence (DFV) prevention, with possible systemic cultural issues within the organisation, and whether there was the capability, capacity, and structure to respond to the violence.
 This followed the recommendations of a domestic violence taskforce and several coronial inquests.
 After a reluctance to appear, Commissioner Carroll appeared before the Commission on Thursday, 19 August 2022, where misogynistic comments of a superintendent and a deputy commissioner were reported, disbelief in complaints to be genuine of sexual assaults by female complainants, and the staffing to the February 2021 renamed-and-relocated Domestic, Family Violence and Vulnerable Persons Command was increased by four members to total 27 staff whereas the media section had been increased to 38 staff.
 One of the four deputy commissioners resigned on the Friday afternoon.

 It was announced in late October 2022, that the Service would become the host of the State Emergency Service, and the Marine Rescue Service; these services devolving from the Queensland Fire and Emergency Service.

 On Friday 10 November 2022, the Queensland Audit Office report was presented into the effectiveness of state public sector entities to handle DFV responses.
 There were twenty-one recommendations, nine of which were to be actioned by the police service.
 Recommendations including doing a root cause analysis into delayed response times by officers to DFV incidents, and mandatory annual face-to-face DFV training.

 Separately on Monday 14 November 2022, the DFV Commission of Inquiry tabled its report to the Premier.
 Highlighting problems of misogyny and racism, and lack of leadership, seventy-eight recommendations were made, including better demand recording systems, robust and regular training of officers, and establishing of an independent police integrity unit within the Crime and Corruption Commission to deal with all complaints in relation to police.

 A fifth deputy commissioner position was to be created after 1 December 2022.

-On 12 December 2022, two officers were killed along with a neighbour, and two other officers attacked, by two armed brothers at the Wieambilla police shootings, near Dalby, southern Queensland.
-The officers were originally making inquiries about a missing person.
+On 12 December 2022, two officers were killed along with a neighbour, and two other officers attacked, by three armed members of the Train family at the Wieambilla police shootings, near Dalby, southern Queensland.
+The officers had visited to make inquiries about one member of the Train family who had been reported as a missing person.